-- 4. To edit image metadata, click the Image tab of the Metadata Manager. - To specify the image's coordinate reference system, click Select a Coordinate Reference System or enter a custom well known text (WKT) string in the WKT text field.
-Learn more - Edit the image origin, image resolution, and dynamic range.
+- 4. To edit image metadata, click the Image tab of the Metadata Manager. - Save the image's coordinate reference system in the metadata by clicking Select a Coordinate Reference System or entering a custom well known text (WKT) string in the WKT text field.
+For more information on selecting a coordinate reference system, see Selecting a Coordinate Reference System on page 64. - Edit the image origin, image resolution, and dynamic range.